dynamicpdf-api/php-client-examples/README.md

 # Support

-The primary source for the DynamicPDF Cloud API support is through [Stack Overflow](https://stackoverflow.com/questions/tagged/dynamicpdf-api).
+The primary source for the DynamicPDF API support is through [Stack Overflow](https://stackoverflow.com/questions/tagged/dynamicpdf-api).
 Please use the "[dynamicpdf-api](https://stackoverflow.com/questions/tagged/dynamicpdf-api)" tag to ask questions.
 Our support team actively monitors the tag and responds promptly to any questions.
 Also, let us know you asked the question by following up with an email to [support@dynamicpdf.com](mailto:support@dynamicpdf.com).

 ## Pro Plan Subscribers[#](https://cloud.dynamicpdf.com/support#pro-plan-subscribers)